7 min read.

 Imagine if you are able to identify your emotions and why you’re feeling them, and then be able to maximize the positive ones, while minimizing the impact of the negative ones.
 Wouldn’t that be a good skill to have?

 Notice I said, minimize the impact of the negative ones, meaning we’re not going to completely get rid of them.
 We’re human, we’re going to feel all types of emotions throughout our lives.
 You can’t ignore them (unless you’re the great Barney Stinson).
-Having good Emotional Intelligence means understanding how to acknowledge and regulate them as they come up rather than shoving them aside.
+Having good emotional intelligence means understanding how to acknowledge and regulate them as they come up rather than shoving them aside.

 Look, I understand.
 Being responsible for your own emotions can be intimidating because there’s nothing else you can blame other than yourself if you’ve behaved poorly, and that’s a hard pill to swallow.
 But that is also where you can start building your strength to take control.
 That is how you enable yourself to be the chef who creates their own dish, rather than the cook who follows a recipe.

-This is why I care so much about emotional intelligence because it is the beginning of understanding ourselves and our place in this world.
+I care so much about emotional intelligence because it is the beginning of understanding ourselves and our place in this world.
 If you care about any type of personal growth, this is a good place to start.

 Being able to manage them will result in better, more meaningful connections with that friend you wish you were closer with or that boyfriend or girlfriend that got away or is slipping through your fingers.
 Or that coworker that produces good work, but always gets under your skin.
 Or those potential partners or customers that you could work with to expand your business.
 Having a strong EQ will help with all of that.